 Here are some of my favorite things to buy at Aldi.

 1.Beer and wine.
 They have a pretty decent wine selection, starting as low as $2.89.
 I don’t have a refined wine palate, so $2.89 is what’s going in my basket!
 Their beer selection is much smaller, but they do have a few name brands.

 4. “Fancy” cheese.
 Sometimes Chase and I like to pretend to be fancy and have a cheese platter and wine as a pre-dinner snack.
 And by “pre-dinner” I mean 9 times out of 10 it just ends up being dinner.
 Does anyone else love cheese as much as I do??
 I am always so impressed with Aldi’s cheese selection.
-They have a small variety of “fancy” cheeses for around $3 a piece.
-I challenge you to find cheese in another grocery store’s deli for under $5.
+They have a small variety of “fancy” cheeses for around $3 a piece, which beats most other stores’ prices.

 Also, this is the mozzarella I use when we make pizza.
 It’s only $2.69 and we’re able to stretch it out over 2 pizzas.
 This same 8 oz. ball of mozzarella is $4.49 at HEB.

 5. I love Aldi’s produce!
 About 50% of their produce is sold in bulk: potatoes, onions, tomatoes, apples, bananas, and pears are a few things that come to mind.
 This just means you can’t go in and buy 1 potato…they’re sold by the bag.
 Other things like cucumbers, avocados, strawberries, blueberries can be bought individually.
 Here’s a 10lb bag of potatoes for $2.99, which will last us a couple of months.
 To compare, HEB as an 8lb bag for $3.92.